Train employees remotely

 Choosing the right teaching methods for your training course is a key factor in its success.

-3. The benefits of cohort-based distance learning
+The advantages of cohort-based distance learning

 The advantage of distance learning, whether on your own or in a group, is that learners can take continuous training throughout their lives: